PhD in Politics and International Relations

 ARTICLES IN PEER-REVIEWED JOURNALS

-• ‘Behind the EU’s energy-climate policy conundrum: erroneous power toolbox, deadlocks and the way forward’, Journal of Common Market Studies (forthcoming)
+• ‘Behind the EU’s energy-climate policy conundrum: erroneous power toolbox, deadlocks and the way forward’, Journal of Common Market Studies, 2019, first online

 • ‘Unpacking EU external energy governance vis-a-vis Egypt: Contradictions, geopolitics and Euro-centrism’, Journal of Contemporary European Studies, vol 27, no. 2, 2019, 224-236